 Today was a sad day for Rogier: he had to say goodbye to his shoes.
 The hot summer weather (a ridiculous 30 degrees today!) disintegrated the soles of both his hiking boots and after a failed attempt to glue them back together, they are now in our trash bag.

 The day was no total loss however, far from it in fact!
 We saw tons of whales at Cape Spear, we spent nearly the entire afternoon there and came back for an evening session as well.
 There were a lot of humpback whales but we also saw some fleeting moments of minke whales swimming by.

 Here you can see just how close these whale venture to the cliffs, I’ve seen them coming in even closer than this but at that point I had my long lens on so there’s no perspective in those photos (see bottom 3 shots).

-These last 3 shots are all taken from the cliffs, so if you don’t have the stomach or money for a boat trip you can go to Cape Spear and enjoy yourself for hours and hours on a nice quiet place all to yourself and see plenty of whales from there; with a good pair of binoculars you can see the Puffins and Murres on the water too 🙂
+These last two shots were both taken from the cliffs, so if you don’t have the stomach or money for a boat trip you can go to Cape Spear and enjoy yourself for hours and hours on a nice quiet place all to yourself and see plenty of whales from there; with a good pair of binoculars you can see the puffins and murres on the water too 🙂